Harrison Ford injures shoulder on set of new 'Indiana Jones' movie

 The movie’s release date has been postponed several times.
 Disney currently plans for it to debut in July 2022.
 Production started earlier this month in London.

-Ford first played the character, a fedora-wearing archaeologist and adventurer, in 1981 in "Raiders of the Lost Ark."
-Three other movies followed in 1984, 1989 and 2008.
+Ford first played the character, a fedora-wearing archaeologist and adventurer, in 1981.

 Our Standards: The Thomson Reuters Trust Principles.